Lynx (web browser)

 Lynx is a customizable text-based web browser for use on cursor-addressable character cell terminals.
 As of 2025, it is the oldest web browser still being maintained, having started in 1992.

 History

-Lynx was a product of the Distributed Computing Group within Academic Computing Services of the University of Kansas, and was initially developed in 1992 by a team of students and staff at the university (Lou Montulli, Michael Grobe and Charles Rezac) as a hypertext browser used solely to distribute campus information as part of a Campus-Wide Information Server and for browsing the Gopher space.
+Lynx was a product of the Distributed Computing Group within Academic Computing Services of the University of Kansas.
+It was initially developed in 1992 by a team of students and staff at the university (Lou Montulli, Michael Grobe and Charles Rezac) as a hypertext browser used solely to distribute campus information as part of a Campus-Wide Information System and for browsing the Gopher space.
 Beta availability was announced to Usenet on 22 July 1992.
 In 1993, Montulli added an Internet interface and released a new version (2.0) of the browser.